seanreed1111/sql-recipes/recipes.md

 | BTH00415JP | lavatory         |
 +------------+------------------+
 ```
 ## This is not necessarily a good way to store complex ID values, and later we’ll consider how to represent them using separate columns.
-But for now, asSUMe that the values must be stored as just shown.
+But for now, assume that the values must be stored as just shown.
 If you want to sort rows from this table based on the id values, just use the entire column value:

 ```sql
 SELECT * FROM housewares ORDER BY id;